-11.1.10 One Shot
+11.1.11 One Shot

+MagicQ has support for one shot FX - i.e. FX that play back only one cycle and then stop.
 FX can be set to One Shot from the One Shot field.
 The FX will cycle through all heads one time and then the FX will be removed.
 The FX will restart if a new Cue with the same FX is executed.